History of Polish orthography

+History of Polish orthography describes the various forms that written Polish has taken since people first began writing the Polish language through to the modern day.

 Old Polish (before 1500)

 Poles began writing in Polish in the 12th century using the Latin alphabet.
 This alphabet, however, was ill-equipped to deal with Polish phonology, particularly the palatal consonants (now written as ś, ź, ć, dź), the retroflex group (now sz, ż, and cz) as well as the nasal vowels (now written as ą, ę).
 Consequently, Polish spelling in the Middle Ages was highly inconsistent as writers struggled to adapt the Latin alphabet to the needs of the Polish language.
 There was no unified system; different writers came up with different systems before the modern Polish orthography was firmly established.

 In the earliest documents the letter c could signify c, cz, or k while the letter z was used for ś, z, ź, and ż.
 Writers soon began to experiment with digraphs (combinations of letters), new letters (ꟁ and ſ), and eventually diacritics.